How-tos

 the case remains readable, and the ending frame can cut to an insert.

-This reads longer than a quick prompt, but it’s easier to revise.
+This reads longer than a quick prompt, but it makes revision easier.
 If the camera move fails, adjust the camera section.
 If the prop drifts, revise the reference and constraints.
 If the beat feels wrong, fix the intent or action.

 Give every reference a job

 Lotix generation workflows support image references and reference videos for shots, with video support centered on Seedance 2.0 and Seedance 2.0 Fast.
-Teams can also build reusable production assets for characters, locations, props, wardrobe, and reference videos, then pull them into shot prompts instead of rebuilding continuity from memory.
+Teams can build reusable production assets for characters, locations, props, wardrobe, and reference videos, then pull them into shot prompts.

 Use references only when they clarify the shot.
 A close-up may need a character reference and a wardrobe note.
 An insert may need a prop reference and an end-frame target.
 A movement-heavy shot may need a reference video more than five extra stills.